 - 1. Be positive.
 Inform the child who is apparently being bullied and the child/children who are bullying that you are keeping a watch on the situation. - 2.
 Monitor the children's relationships with other children.
 The class teacher is to inform all staff.
 The Headteacher will address the children concerned and note the situation.
 Action will be decided at that point. - 3.
 The class teacher will monitor the frequency of complaints/children concerned by logging incidents.
 Copies will be added to the Head's log to enable any overall pattern to be discerned. - 4.
-If there are repeated incidents, the parents of all parties need to be contacted by the school. - 5.
-The Headteacher needs to be informed of the outcomes of discussion. - 6.
-Pupils' behaviour will be monitored and meetings convene if further incidents occur.
+If there are repeated incidents, the parents of all parties may need to be contacted by the school. - 5.
+The Headteacher should be informed of the outcomes of discussion. - 6.
+Pupils' behaviour will be monitored and meetings convened if further incidents occur.

-When an incident arises and is noted by the class teacher, consideration should be given to how it might be addressed, e.g. in class through drama/circle time or through School Council activities.
+When an incident arises and is noted by the class teacher, consideration should be given to how it might be addressed, e.g. in class through circle time or another avenue eg play therapy or ELSA work.